-Course Pre-requisite(s): None .
+Course Pre-requisite(s): None.

-- 1. Identify forensic and security issues related to multimedia. - 2.
-Differentiate various elementary forensic techniques for multimedia content. - 3.
-Apply appropriate security techniques in multimedia content.
+- Identify forensic and security issues related to multimedia. - Differentiate various elementary forensic techniques for multimedia content. - Apply appropriate security techniques in multimedia content.

 This course is designed to provide students with knowledge on various digital media protection technology.
-Student will also be exposed on the different issue on cybercrime related to digital media.
-In addition, this course will discuss the different stages in the digital forensic process and various digital forensic techniques in accordance to the identified media and applicable cyber crime laws.
+Students will also be exposed to the different issues on cybercrime related to digital media.
+In addition, this course will discuss the different stages in the digital forensic process and various digital forensic techniques in accordance with the identified media and applicable cyber crime laws.